 As in the case of St. Francis of Assisi, there was something poetical about his piety, which often burst forth into canticles to the Blessed Virgin.
 It was in Mary's name that he worked his miracles, and his favorite blessing was: “Nos cum prole pia benedicat Virgo Maria.”
 Having withdrawn to the monastery of Caserta in 1618, Lawrence was hoping to enjoy a few days of seclusion, when he was requested by the leading men of Naples to go to Spain and apprise Philip III of the conduct of Viceroy Ossuna.
 In spite of many obstacles raised by the latter, the saint sailed from Genoa and carried out his mission successfully.
 But the fatigues of the journey exhausted his feeble strength.
 He was unable to travel homeward, and after a few days of great suffering died at Lisbon in the native land of St. Anthony (22 July, 1619), as he had predicted when he set out on his journey.
 He was buried in the cemetery of the Poor Clares of Villafranca del Bierzo in Spain.

 Saint Lawrence of Brindisi was beatified in 1783 by Pope Pius VI, canonized in 1881 by Pope Leo XIII.
 In 1956 the Capuchins completed a 15-volume edition of his writings and sermons.
 In 1959 Pope John XXIII declared him a doctor of the Franciscan Order.

-Image: Saint Lawrence of Brindisi (7)
+Image: crop of Engraving with St. Lawrence of Brindisi writing.
+(7)